bem-archive/bem-tools/docs/contribute/contribute.en.md

     make test-cover

 Then open `coverage.html` file in a browser.
-Code lines which have not been executed during the tests run will be marked red.
+Code lines which have not been executed during the tests will be marked red.